 She offered to speak with Carl W outside the meeting to discuss the Probation perspective.

 Tracy D stated that reporting structures will be important.
-She stated that there has been a lot of talk on treatment for drug misuse and Community Safety would be a key forum to allow these conversations to take place.
+She stated that there has been a lot of talk on treatment for drug misuse, and Community Safety would be a key forum to allow these conversations to take place.
 Tracy said she supported what Cllr Mudd had said and that she feels drug and alcohol misuse are not high enough in the paper.

 Tracy said the links between PH and crime production mean that she would like Public Health to feature in the mandatory attendees list.